 Byrnes worked mines around Placerville and participated in the 1850-51 El Dorado County wars with the Native Americans, according to William B. Secrest’s book, “Behind San Quentin’s Walls.”

-Already known as a sharpshooter, trapper, mountain man and war veteran, Byrnes had a well-earned a reputation.
-Gen. Estell desperately wanted someone like Byrnes to help lead his rowdy prison staff but first he needed to convince Byrnes to take the job.
+Already known as a sharpshooter, trapper, mountain man and war veteran, Byrnes had a well-earned reputation.
+General Estell desperately wanted someone like Byrnes to help lead the rowdy prison staff.
+But first, he needed to convince Byrnes to take the job.

 In 1852, Estell hired Byrnes to help guide a wagon train relief expedition in the Utah Territory.
 Always the politician, he used the opportunity to lobby the former soldier to join his management team at the fledgling state prison at San Quentin.
 Before he had the chance to accept the offer, the new state of California had other ideas.
 The legislature authorized formation of a specialized group of lawmen, the California Rangers, for a single mission – to stop a roving band of outlaws led by bandit Joaquin Murrieta.